w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 #### RPC Provider

-The RPC provider structure allows Dapps to communicate with an RPC server, such as submitting transactions.
-The extension is responsible for initiating and maintaining the connection to the RPC server, including handling all requests and forwarding responses to the Dapp.
+The RPC provider structure allows apps to communicate with an RPC server, such as submitting transactions.
+The extension is responsible for initiating and maintaining the connection to the RPC server, including handling all requests and forwarding responses to the app.

 ```typescript
 export interface ProviderInterface {